k98kurz/CRDTs/docs.md

 ##### `__init__(names: ORSet = None, registers: dict = None, clock: ClockProtocol = None, listeners: list[Callable] = None) -> None:`

-Initialize an LWWMap from an ORSet of names, a list of LWWRegisters, and a shared clock.
+Initialize an LWWMap from an ORSet of names, a dict mapping names to LWWRegisters, and a shared clock.
 Raises TypeError or UsageError for invalid parameters.

 ##### `pack() -> bytes:`